Bass Groove & Harmony in Action: Student Submissions

 reinterpret them

-This is a clear example of the type of growth emphasized throughout Groove Lab, moving from understanding to application.
+This combination of analytical thinking and feel-based decision-making is a clear example of the type of growth emphasized throughout Groove Lab, moving from understanding to application, and toward intentional control over both structure and feel.

 Start Developing Your Groove